jlvn/tree-transform/README.md

 ### Using the TreeTransformer
 Now that we have defined our `TreeTransformable`s we can use them in the TreeTransformer.
+The TreeTransformer uses a simple depth first algorithm to traverse the tree.
 Tou can interact with the TreeTransformer in a multitude of ways.

 ```php